 Professor Paul D. Williams

 I am a Professor of Atmospheric Science in the Department of Meteorology at the University of Reading, UK.
 I am also the leader of the Weather Research Division, composed of 30 atmospheric scientists with an annual research income of around £3 million.
 I previously held a Royal Society University Research Fellowship and NERC Independent Research Fellowship.
 I specialise in geophysical fluid dynamics, climate change, and numerical modelling.

-My research achievements to date include: co-developing an aviation turbulence forecasting algorithm that has made billions of passenger journeys smoother and safer; discovering that climate change could treble the amount of severe turbulence in the atmosphere; and inventing a numerical time integration scheme that is now standard textbook material and has improved dozens of atmosphere, ocean, and climate models.
+My research achievements to date include: co-developing an award-winning aviation turbulence forecasting algorithm that has made billions of passenger journeys smoother and safer; discovering that climate change could treble the amount of severe turbulence in the atmosphere; and inventing a numerical time integration scheme that is now standard textbook material and has measurably improved dozens of atmosphere, ocean, and climate models worldwide.

 I am also an award-winning science communicator, regularly giving public lectures, speaking at science festivals such as New Scientist Live, debating climate change sceptics, and appearing in the media (reload this page to watch randomly selected TV interviews above).
 I have been quoted on the front page of the New York Times, I have explained the Coriolis force in The Times, and Chelsea Clinton has tweeted about my research.
 I am a consultant to Guinness World Records, advising on extreme atmospheric events for the famous series of best-selling annual reference books.

 Use the buttons on the left to find out more.